giantswarm/swarm-inception/README.md

 #### Fork the Repo
 Start by heading over to [the swarm-flask-hello repo](https://github.com/giantswarm/swarm-flask-hello) and **fork it** into your Github account.
 Make sure you leave the repository public!

 There are detailed [instructions](https://github.com/giantswarm/swarm-flask-helloworld/blob/master/README.md#flask-helloworld) on the repository's `README.md` file you may follow.
+The basics are covered here for review.

-Verify you have built and checked in the `swarm-api.json` file for the `swarm-flask-hello` repo:
+Start by verifying you have built and checked in the `swarm-api.json` file for the `swarm-flask-hello` repo:

 ```
 $ cd swarm-flask-hello # ensure this is your forked copy